Economical Jet Taggers -- Equivariant, Slim, and Quantized: Implementation details

 \subsection{Ultra-mini taggers}

-For each network in Fig.~\ref{fig:scaling}, we provide the hyperparameters of the architecture in Table~\ref{tab:mini-taggers}.
-The deep models correspond to the right plot.
+For each network in Fig.~\ref{fig:scaling}, we provide the hyperparameters of the architecture in Table~\ref{tab:mini-taggers}, with 'deep' networks corresponding to the right panel.
 We use different training hyperparameters for each network size, given in Table~\ref{tab:mini-training}.
 All networks are trained for 200 000 iterations using the Adam optimizer with a cosine-annealing learning rate schedule.
 We use the same training hyperparameters for the deep and shallow networks.